 Hiring a professional at this early stage will mean you get the benefit of their financial knowledge and advice right from the start.
 That could save you time and money compared with hiring one later.

-3. Small Business Accountant to Help with Finances: Small business accounting can quickly become complex if you do it on your own.
+3. Small Business Accountants to Help with Finances: Small business accounting can quickly become complex if you do it on your own.
 If you feel you’re losing control of who owes you money and how much, an accountant can help you get back on track.

 When the economy is turbulent, it is essential to measure key business metrics, such as the ratio of salaries and other employee payments to total revenue.
 An accountant can help here by managing your payroll and producing graphs so you can see how the ratio changes over time.
 If your small business accountant uses cloud-based accounting software, they’ll be able to share your business accounts with you quickly and easily.
 And they can produce tables and charts that will help you understand your company’s current financial situation at a glance.
 This will help you monitor the pulse of your business and keep track of important things like cash flow.